stolostron/rhacm-docs/manage_cluster/cloud_conn_aks.md

 You need a provider connection to use Red Hat Advanced Cluster Management for Kubernetes console to create and manage a Red Hat OpenShift Container Platform cluster on Microsoft Azure.

-**Note:** This procedure is a prerequisite for creating a cluster with Red Hat Advanced Cluster Manager for Kubernetes.
+**Note:** This procedure is a prerequisite for creating a cluster with Red Hat Advanced Cluster Management for Kubernetes.

 ## Prerequisites